dawidplesniarski/Gradebook-dashboard/README.md

-# Welcome in my Gradebook project!
+# Welcome to my Gradebook project!

 ## Project implemented as part of an engineering thesis.